How to Set and Reach Department Goals?

 Frequently Asked Questions

 Q1.
-How do SMART goals help in professionalism?
+How do SMART goals help with professionalism?

 Ans.
 SMART goals can be summarized as follows: